Edgio

 Operators

-An operator determines how Edgio Security will compare a match value against the request element identified by a variable.
+An operator determines how Edgio will compare a match value against the request element identified by a variable.

 • Begins with: A match is found when the request element starts with the specified match value.